“For music and service to become your way of life, you must confront economic realities.”

 All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it borders on irrational for students to enroll in costly degree programs with the sole aim of winning such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).

-In fact, I’ve observed that many conservatory students hold so called “lottery mentalities,” ignoring the long odds of winning orchestra jobs and thereby shirking chances to become more comprehensively educated musicians.
+In fact, I’ve observed that many conservatory students hold so called “lottery mentalities,” ignoring the long odds of winning orchestra jobs and thereby shirking chances for more inclusive educations and career options.